How Much Gold And Silver Should I Keep At Home?

 Consider both your risk tolerance and emotional comfort before storing precious metals at home.
 If the idea causes anxiety or you find it sleep-inducing, another storage strategy might be better suited.
 Consider keeping some in emergency supplies storage facilities or precious metal investment accounts instead.

-Unfortunately, there’s no universally correct answer on how much gold and silver to store at home; that decision lies with you alone depending on factors like your financial situation, risk tolerance, home security systems, and insurance coverage.
+Unfortunately, there’s no universally correct answer on how much gold and silver to store at home; that decision lies with you alone depending on factors like your financial situation, risk tolerance, home security measures, and insurance coverage.

 An effective plan may involve keeping enough precious metals at home to cover several months of living expenses without going beyond what your insurance can cover, with adequate consideration given for costs such as home security upgrades and insurance premiums.